 Health Benefits of Grass-Fed Beef

 Aside from deplorable living conditions and unnatural diets, grain-fed cows also lack the health benefits of cows raised on grass.
 One of the most notable benefits of grass-fed beef is that it has an ideal ratio of omega; grass-fed beef has an omega 6:3 ratio of 0.16 to 1, while grain-fed beef can often have an omega 6:3 ratio higher than 20:1.
-The ratio of fats in grass-fed beef is perfect for our bodies and lower in saturated fat than grain-fed beef.
+One reason that grass-fed beef is in our list of foods to eat is because the ratio of fats is perfect for our bodies.

 Another benefit of grass-fed beef is something called conjugated linoleic acid, or CLA.
 Ruminants that are raised on grass have three to five times more CLA than animals that are raised on grain.
 Studies have shown that CLA has antioxidant properties, and has even been known to prevent some forms of cancer.
-This powerful information is just another reason to introduce grass-fed beef into everyday diets.
+This powerful information is just another reason to introduce grass-fed beef into your Candida diet.

 Grass-fed beef also has higher levels of beta carotene and vitamin E.